rlwhitin/QuickHit/README.md

 133-12-12-12-12-12-12-12-12-12-12-12 (40)
 ```

 The number in parentheses is the cast time.
-If the cast time is 0, then the *actual* cast time is 10 if it's an ability and 40 if it's a spell.
+If the bot says that the cast time is 0, then the *real* cast time is 10 if it's an ability and 40 if it's a spell.
 The rest of the numbers, split up by dashes, are the skill's hit frames.
 You can paste the hit frames (including the dashes) into the custom skill input window.
+A skill that hits only a single time will have only one hit frame (and no dashes).

 So, in this example, we would put ``40`` into the "Cast time" box and ``133-12-12-12-12-12-12-12-12-12-12-12`` into the "Frames" box.